Unfair Commercial Practices And How To Spot Them

 The CE marking indicates conformity with health, safety and environmental protection standards in the EEA.
 However the China Export label has nothing to do with it and look surprisingly similar.

-Do you know which eco and bio logos are actually recognised in the EU?
-Check out this guide and remember that many large supermarkets have their own labelling systems that may, or may not, meet EU standards.
+Take a look here for the EU organic logo and remember that many large supermarkets have their own labelling systems that may, or may not, match those recognised by the EU.

 Also watch out for products that look similar to well-known brands (use of colours, fonts, similar logos).